paketo-buildpacks/rfcs/text/java/0013-alternate-jvms-in-java-buildpack.md

 ## Implementation

 In a composite buildpack all the JVM buildpacks will detect true to indicate they can provide a JRE/JDK.
-At build time, buildpacks execute in order, according to the order group.
-The first JVM buildpack in the order group, bellsoft-liberica, will have the first opportunity to contribute the JVM regardless if `BP_JVM_VENDOR` is set.
-If not set, the buildpack will be free to contribute.
-If set, it should only contribute if `BP_JVM_VENDOR` is set to `liberica`.
-Other buildpacks are given the opportunity to provide the JVM and should only if the buildplan entry is not already met and the JVM name matches `BP_JVM_VENDOR`.
-Otherwise, the buildpack will exit successfully without doing anything.
+At build time, all JVM buildpacks are free to contribute if the buildplan entry is not met and `BP_JVM_VENDOR` is set to their tag or not set at all.
+Buildpacks execute in the order they are defined.
+The bellsoft-liberica buildpack comes first, which preserves the current default behaviour.

 | JVM                | tag          	| Buildpack                           |
 | ------------       | ------------ 	| ------------------------------------|